howl-editor/howl/README.md

 It is released as free software under the [MIT](http://opensource.org/licenses/MIT) license, with the source being available on [Github](https://github.com/howl-editor/howl).

-Visit [howl.io](http://howl.io) for installation instructions and documentation, and follow on [Twitter](https://twitter.com/howleditor) for updates.
+Visit [howl.io](http://howl.io) for installation instructions and documentation.

 ## Quick installation instructions